slackapi/bolt-js/docs/_future/deploy_your_app.md

 Before you can deploy a Bolt app to Heroku, you'll need a working Bolt app.
 If you haven't created one yet, [go ahead and make one](/bolt-js/future/getting-started#create-app)!
 If you already have an app and want features of the next-generation platform, check out the [Bolt for JavaScript migration guide](/bolt-js/future/migrate-existing-app).

-To test that your deploy is successful, having a Trigger that is easily invoked will be handy!
-Check out [the different types of Triggers](/bolt-js/future/triggers#types) and [the different ways to create a Trigger](/bolt-js/future/triggers#create) for tapping into your Workflows, creating one if necessary.
+Additionally, you will need to have at least one Trigger created for your application to allow you to confirm your application has successfully deployed to Heroku.
+You can learn about [the different types of Triggers](/bolt-js/future/triggers#types) and [how to create a Trigger](/bolt-js/future/triggers#create) for tapping into your Workflows.
+If an application has not already been installed to a workspace, it will be installed automatically to the selected workspace during the Trigger creation process.

+> 💡 To check if your application has any existing triggers, you can run `slack triggers create` in the directory for your project and select the workspace where it is installed, if applicable.
+If the app has already been installed and at least one Trigger has been created in the workspace, you'll be able to view a list of all Triggers that have been created for your workspace installation.

 With your app and Trigger created, you can now use the `slack run` command to make sure your app starts successfully and appropriately responds to Triggers from your machine.